shan18u/YouTube-Shorts-Fix/README.md

 This extension fix those misalignment through customized css.

-Below is the preview of the extension:
+Below is the preview of the extension on my YouTube Channel:

 https://www.youtube.com/watch?v=NBoz1wDR0gc